 Considering the skills shortage, engaging outside AppSec expertise goes a long way, both to establish your program’s goals and roadmap and keep it on track, and to guide you through fixing the flaws you find.
 We aren’t suggesting you replace your security team with consultants, but rather that you complement it with specialized AppSec expertise.

-We’ve seen the difference this support makes: CA Veracode customers who work with our security program managers grow their application coverage by 25 percent each year, decrease their time to deployment, and demonstrate better vulnerability detection and remediation metrics.
+We’ve seen the difference this support makes: Veracode customers who work with our security program managers grow their application coverage by 25 percent each year, decrease their time to deployment, and demonstrate better vulnerability detection and remediation metrics.

 In fact, data collected for our State of Software Security report found that developers who get coaching from security experts fix 88 percent more flaws.